 For example, in a scathing 1988 report, Dr. Ronald Gots, a toxicologist from Bethesda, Md., called the protocol ”quackery,” and noted that ”no recognized body of toxicologists, no department of occupational medicine, nor any governmental agencies endorse or recommend such treatment.”
 Other reviews of the protocol used similarly biased language and smear tactics.
 One medical critic even called the program “pure unadulterated cow pies.”

 Over the years, success stories from clinics that offer the Hubbard protocol have been dismissed as anecdotal and results are often attributed to the placebo effect and the power of suggestion.
 This is just another example of the medical industry actively suppressing natural therapies that compete with medical drugs and services.

 Sauna Therapy: The Secret to the Hubbard Protocol

 Regardless of what you think of the Scientology organization, the protocol designed by Hubbard involves several basic and time-tested therapies.

 For example, saunas have been a central part of many cultures for thousands of years.
 They are an inexpensive and effective way to sweat out hundreds of toxic substances from your body.
 You do not have to be a Scientologist to use a sauna.

 In addition, 9/11 workers aren’t the only ones who can benefit from using a sauna.
-Everyone today has excessive levels of toxic metals and toxic chemicals in their bodies due to the contamination of the food, air, and water.
+Everyone today has excessive levels of toxic metals and toxic chemicals in their bodies due to contamination of the food, air, and water.
 Those who work in professions with heavier exposure to toxic substances are particularly vulnerable to their devastating health effects.